Book Summary: When Einstein Walked with Gödel by Jim Holt

 In this chapter, Holt explores the idea that mathematics is a powerful tool for understanding the humanities.
 He discusses the work of literary theorist Northrop Frye, who argued that literary works can be analyzed using mathematical models.
 Holt also discusses the work of philosopher Immanuel Kant, who argued that mathematics is a necessary tool for understanding the nature of knowledge.

-See also Book Summary: Politics by Aristotle
+See also Book Summary: A Brief History of Thought by Luc Ferry

 Chapter 8: The Unreasonable Effectiveness of Mathematics in the Arts